Earn the most rewards on your spending with the NEW GeniusCash app

 • A child's savings account typically auto converts to a general savings account once they reach age 18.

-The best kids' bank account in Canada for October 2025
+The best child's bank account in Canada for January 2026

 * No fees or service charges